I Am Legend (novel): Critical reception

+Modern reviews have been more positive, with the novel becoming heavily influential to the genre.
 Dan Schneider from International Writers Magazine: Book Review wrote:

 Despite having vampires in it, [the novel] is not a novel on vampires, nor even a horror nor sci-fi novel at all, in the deepest sense.
 Instead, it is perhaps the greatest novel written on human loneliness.
 It far surpasses Daniel Defoe's Robinson Crusoe in that regard.
 Its insights into what it is to be human go far beyond genre, and is all the more surprising because, having read his short stories—which range from competent but simplistic, to having classic Twilight Zone twists (he was a major contributor to the original TV series)—there is nothing within those short stories that suggests the supreme majesty of the existential masterpiece I Am Legend was aborning.